autonomoussoftware/metronome-contracts-js/README.md

 ## API

-### `MetronomeContracts(web3, network)`
+### `MetronomeContracts(web3, chain)`

 Constructor for the Metronome contracts object.
-It shall receive a `web3` instance and an optional `network` parameter that default to `'mainnet'`.
-Other supported networks are: `'ropsten'`.
+It shall receive a `web3` instance and an optional `chain` parameter that default to `'mainnet'`.
+Other supported chains are: `'ropsten'`.
 Numeric chain IDs can also be used.

 ### `metronomeContracts.{contractName}`

 The instance of the Metronome contracts will have a property for each contract: `metToken`, `auctions`, `autonomousConverter`.
 Each contract is an instance of `web3.eth.Contract`.

 ### `MetronomeContracts.addresses`

-This is a convenience object containing the addresses of the contracts for each supported network i.e. `mainnet` and `ropsten`.
+This is a convenience object containing the addresses of the contracts for each supported chain i.e. `mainnet` and `ropsten`.

 ## Contracts API